saurabhkumar261447/Weather-Forecast/README.md

 - Css
 - javaScript

-- You can visit this website to get weather forecast of different places
+- You can visit this website to get weather forecast of different places.